dell/omnia/docs/source/InstallationGuides/addinganewnode.rst

 1. Update the existing inventory file with the new node details following the example `provided here. <../samplefiles.html>`_

 .. note:: Do not change the manager node in the existing inventory.
+Simply add the new node information in the compute group.

 2. To install `security <BuildingClusters/Authentication.html>`_, `job scheduler <BuildingClusters/installscheduler.html>`_ and storage tools (`NFS <BuildingClusters/NFS.html>`_, `BeeGFS <BuildingClusters/BeeGFS.html>`_) on the node, run ``omnia.yml``: ::